Content on this page was generated by AI and has not been manually reviewed.

 What is Zscaler service edge?

 Zscaler service edge is a cloud-delivered platform within Zscaler’s SASE suite that routes user traffic to the nearest data center to enforce zero-trust access, web security, and cloud firewall policies for both internet and private app access.
-How to enable vpn on edge
+Windows 10 vpn download 2026

 How does Zscaler service edge differ from a traditional VPN?